Norwegian Air Shuttle: 2021–present: Post-restructuring

+In June 2026, Norwegian announced its intent to acquire the parent company of Sunclass Airlines, Nordic Leisure Travel Group.

 Corporate affairs

 Ownership and structure

 Shares of the parent company, Norwegian Air Shuttle ASA, are listed on Oslo Børs (Oslo Stock Exchange) with the ticker symbol and are included in the benchmark index OBX, composed of the 25 most liquid shares on the Børs.
 Before the May 2020 recapitalization, the largest shareholder was HBK Holding AS (4.64% of shares as of 3 April 2020), whose majority owner is Bjørn Kjos, founder of the company.
 After the emission of new shares to its previous creditors, its largest owners were AerCap (15.9% of the capital) and BOC Aviation (12.7%).

 The Norwegian Group consists of the parent company and its directly or indirectly owned subsidiaries in Denmark, Finland, Ireland, Norway, Spain, Sweden and the United Kingdom.
 The parent company also owns 100% of the telephone company Call Norwegian AS, and 99.9% of NAS Asset Management, which owns the 737-800 aircraft purchased from Boeing.
 Norwegian is also a member of Airlines for Europe.